usdot-fhwa-stol/cdasim/co-simulation tool/README.md

 Download the co-simulation tool code and refer to the Eclipse-MOSAIC build instruction in this [link]( https://github.com/eclipse/mosaic) .

-***Note:*** **The source code is in the folder of co-simulation tool rather then the root folder.** To build it, users should first go to the folder of co-simulation tool and then build it.
+***Note:*** **The source code is in the folder of co-simulation tool rather than the root folder.** To build it, users should first go to the folder of co-simulation tool and then build it.

 The installation path is referenced as <cosimulation-root>.
 After the co-simulation tool is installed from source code, the zipped bridge folder needs to be extracted to <cosimulation-root>.